 Roll-on/Roll-off (RORO) is used for shipping wheeled vehicles such as cars and trucks.
 If you want to create a supply chain model using RORO then define the container size to be the same as the size of one or more wheeled vehicles.
 If you are using a RORO vessel and want to ship 100 cars and each car is 9 cubic meters in size, then define a container of 900 cubic meters and it will accommodate those cars.
 Cargo carriers using RORO will tell you shipping costs per vehicle so use that to calculate the operating cost for this 900 cubic meter container.

-To model effects of an additional percentage of missed deliveries you can reduce the storage capacity of a vehicle.
+A given percentage of missed deliveries can be modeled by reducing the storage capacity of a vehicle.
 For instance if you want to model the effect of a 20 percent missed delivery rate over a 30-day period, then reduce the storage capacity of the vehicle by 20 percent.
 That means delivery amounts will also need to be reduced so that vehicle will deliver 20 percent less product on its delivery routes.
 This models the average effect over a 30 or 60 day period without specifying the exact days when deliveries are missed.
 To make up for the percentage reduction in product delivered, you will need to compensate by either making larger shipment amounts or making more frequent shipments or some combination of the two, just as you would in the real world.

 When you create a railroad route it will follow the nearest road because usually the roads and railroads run close enough together.
 However there are times when that is not the case and you want a more accurate path for a railroad route.
 In that case, define the vehicle as a ship or airplane and the route will draw as a straight line between the origin and destination facilities.
 Then you can drag and drop the white globes along the route line to adjust the route to follow the actual rail lines more closely.
 When you save the route, then go back and reset the vehicle type to a train and adjust cost and operating numbers as needed.